ElektraInitiative/libelektra/src/plugins/conditionals/README.md

 ### Multiple Statements

-It's also possible to test multiple conditions using `check/condition` as a meta array.
-By default the validation succeeds if no statement evaluates to false.
-Additionally the Key `check/condition/eval` can be used to specify other methods of evaluation. `*` means every statement has to be true, `?` that at least 1 statement has to be true.
+It's also possible to test multiple conditions using `check/condition/{any,all,none}` as a meta array.
+Where `any` means that at least one statement has to evaluate to true, `all` that all statements have to evaluate to true, and `none` that no statement is allowed to evalutate to false (default).
 For multiple assign statements use `assign/condition` as a meta array.